 Lucy founded More Precious in 2013 whilst studying at Durham University, and has had the humbling experience of overseeing its growth ever since.
 She is passionate about investing into girls and young women, and believes in raising up a generation who will live courageously and fearlessly for the Lord.
 Day-to-day, Lucy helps to build up and invest in businesses with purpose at the heart, and also advises a number of startup founders.
 She is married to James, lives in London and attends Holy Trinity Clapham.

-Emma grew up in Bath, before moving to Cambridge as a teenager and staying on to study Law there at university.
-Since graduating, Emma has worked in the finance industry, and now heads up More Precious Establish for all the joys and challenges of the workplace, as well as managing our busy events programme.
+Emma grew up in Bath, before moving to Cambridge as a teenager and then studied Law there at university.
+Since graduating, Emma has worked in finance, and heads up More Precious Establish, as well as managing our busy events programme.
 Emma is so loving seeing God use More Precious to grow his kingdom, and her prayer is that He would continue to use it for His glory.
-Emma is married to Luke, and they go to church in London.
+Emma is married to Luke, Mum to baby Mia and they go to church at HTB in London.

 Originally from London and currently studying at ministry school in North California, Nadia graduated with a degree in Theology at Durham University in June 2017.
 Only a few months after being introduced to More Precious, Nadia joined the team as Projects Manager, using her love of writing and theology to pioneer a number of our most popular series.
 Nadia has loved the opportunities that MP brings and is always praying that girls would be changed and pointed to Jesus.